 Because different genes can contribute to similar symptoms, the authors performed genetic sequencing to look for mutations.
 Disease causing variants were identified in 105/188 patients, including 8 patients with KIF1A mutations.
 Notably, the degree of cerebellar loss was highly variable within the KIF1A group, likely reflecting mutation heterogeneity in our community.

-When the authors further analyzed genetic variants in their patients, they found that many of these genes are associated with neurodegenerative atrophy.
+When the authors analyzed genetic variants in their patients, they found that many of these genes are associated with neurodegenerative atrophy.
 However these genes were also specifically upregulated during childhood and adolescent development.
 This finding suggests a potential overlap between neurodevelopment and neurodegeneration.
 Further clinical assessments will be needed to distinguish the two, especially in variable patient populations like KAND.

 Distinguishing between similar types of brain dysfunction is incredibly complex, and this study represents an early step to integrating genetic data into diagnosis.
 But in the long-term, dissecting these symptoms is important.
 As the authors state: “If clinicians know that aberrant genes are atrophy-related in patients… their clinical management may become more cautious.”
 We look forward to following this work in the future to learn more about KAND.